Good to Walk Check conditions now

 Cooling your dog down

 The priority is to reduce your dog's body temperature as quickly and safely as possible while you get veterinary help.
 Use water and airflow, move them out of the heat, and act promptly.
+A dog cooling mat can help bring their temperature down once you are indoors.

 If in doubt, phone your vet while you are cooling your dog so you can follow their instructions.
+Keeping a medical pet first aid kit nearby can also help with pre-veterinary care while you wait for assistance.

 Which dogs are more at risk?